 - Coconut Milk

-How to Make Creamy Pumpkin & Sweet Potato Soup
+How to Make Jamie Oliver Pumpkin & Sweet Potato Soup

 Making sweet potato and pumpkin soup on the stove top is my favorite way to cook carrot soup.
 Since you don’t need any special equipment.